Choosing between Coresignal and Crustdata for your B2B data needs comes down to five questions:

 Data coverage: volume vs. freshness

 On raw record counts, Coresignal holds a clear advantage in structured dataset volume.
-Its 839M+ employee profiles and 425M+ job postings dwarf Crustdata's 300 million searchable profiles and smaller job posting index.
+Its 865M+ employee profiles and 461M+ job postings dwarf Crustdata's searchable index in pre-indexed depth.
 For company data, the gap narrows: Coresignal covers 75M+ companies while Crustdata reaches 60M+ companies.

 But Crustdata counters with real-time web reach.
-Its real-time search mode accesses 1 billion+ people profiles by pulling live from the web, and it claims to be the only platform offering real-time search among major B2B data providers.
-If a profile exists on the public web, Crustdata can fetch it on demand, even if it hasn't been pre-indexed.
+Its real-time search mode accesses 1 billion+ people profiles by pulling live from the web, and it positions itself as the only platform offering real-time per-request search among major B2B data platforms.
+If a profile exists on the public web, Crustdata can fetch it on demand, even if it has not been pre-indexed.

 Coresignal's strength is historical depth.
 Employee data goes back to 2016, and job posting data to 2020.
 For investment firms analyzing headcount trends over time or HR tech platforms mapping career trajectories, that archive matters.

-Crustdata's time-series data on headcount and growth metrics serves a similar purpose, but its historical depth (the company was founded in 2023) is naturally more limited.
+Crustdata's time-series data on headcount and growth metrics serves a similar purpose, but its historical depth is naturally more limited, as the company was founded in 2023.

-Where Coresignal and Crustdata optimize for volume and freshness respectively, ZoomInfo optimizes for the thing that matters when you pick up the phone: accuracy.
+Where Coresignal and Crustdata optimize for volume and freshness respectively, ZoomInfo optimizes for the thing that matters when you pick up the phone: accuracy paired with intent.

 The contact data gap changes everything for sales teams